-- 1. We encourage the Washington State Fairs Commission to continue their volunteer work for the betterment of the agricultural fairs and youth shows across the Washington State.
+- 1. We encourage the Washington State Fairs Commission to continue their volunteer work for the betterment of the agricultural fairs and youth shows across Washington State.
 (2022) - 2.
 We support legislation securing a dedicated funding source for county and area fairs, community fairs, and youth shows across the State of Washington.
 (2018) - 3.
-We support legislation that will increase the level of the Agricultural Fair Fund in Washington State.
-(2018) - 4.
-We support HR 7883, the Agricultural Fairs Rescue Act, or any other legislation that will financially assist the agricultural fairs across the nation in recovering from the Covid-19 pandemic.
-(2020) - 5.
 We support a stable source of income to fund programs such as FFA, 4-H, vocational agriculture, and other vocational programs.
-(2017) - 6.
+(2017) - 4.
 We encourage all schools to include basic agricultural subjects in their STEAM curriculum.
-(2017) - 7.
+(2017) - 5.
 We support Washington Ag in the Classroom, a K-12 Ag Literacy Program.
-(2017) - 8.
-We urge agriculture be integrated into environmental education programs in science curriculum.
-(2019) 9.
-We recommend vocational agriculture courses and trade school opportunities be given high priority in both secondary and post-secondary public-school curriculum.
-(2019) 10.
-We urge Washington State Community Colleges to offer agricultural-based studies.
+(2017) - 6.
+We encourage agriculture to be integrated into environmental education programs in the science curriculum.
+(2023) - 7.
+We recommend vocational agriculture courses and trade school opportunities be given high priority in both secondary and post-secondary public-school curriculum, including community colleges.
+(2023)